kminoda/autoware-map-loader-architecture-proposal/proposal.md

 ![](https://user-images.githubusercontent.com/44218668/176372161-1db133ec-ec5c-460e-a678-ddbd38cbbd94.mp4)

 Through our experiment, however, it turned out that the current interface is not suitable for efficient DML.
-For example, the implementation of our prototype DML shown in the above video newly load all the pcd maps within the range of 200m from the ego-vehicle for every several seconds.
+For example, the implementation of our prototype DML (shown in the above video) newly loads all the pcd maps within the range of 200m from the ego-vehicle for every several seconds.
 Ideally speaking, this DML can be improved by reusing the overlapped pcd grids with the previous loading area.
 ![](./figures/differential_area_loading.gif)

 Unfortunately, the current map interface cannot provide sufficient information for client nodes to handle this complex management of pcd maps.